Our Academy attendance target for 2019/20 is 96%.

 Why is attendance important?

-It is vital that your child attends the Academy regularly and punctually in order to learn and progress.
-We believe that every lesson is important and that every day your son or daughter is absent has the potential to damage their achievement and affect their future.
+It is vital that your child attends school regularly and punctually in order to learn and progress.
+We believe that every lesson is important and that every day your son or daughter is absent, has the potential to damage their achievement and affect their future.